tiffanyeh44/sustainability-tracker/README.md

    npm start
    ```

-   The app will be available at [http://localhost:3000](http://localhost:3000)
+   The app will be available at [http://localhost:3000](http://localhost:3000).

 ---

 ## Testing

-- Use Postman or curl to test API endpoints.
+- Use Postman or cURL to test API endpoints.
 - The frontend UI will display error messages for failed requests.

 ---